louie007/commandly/README.md

 # Commandly

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/commandly`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Commandly is a command line tool for creating iOS and/or Android project.
+It lets you create projects from a local or remote template, it's simple to use and easy to customize.

 ## Installation

+Install it yourself as:

+    $ gem install commandly

-Add this line to your application's Gemfile:
+Or add this line to your application's Gemfile:

 ```ruby
 gem 'commandly'